kristjanv001/jupiter-clone/README.md

 ## 📑 To Do

+- Refactor slider component: Add AppSliders that holds the individual slider components
 - Slider: Remove right / left gutter if not the end / beginning
+  - Modify how slides are shown on the left first
+  - Re-structure container-wrapper relationship: e.g., remove container horizontal margins and add to heading only
 - Wait for initial data to be loaded before showing the layout?
 - Load content on scroll
 - Apply Smart crop to images